brandonavant/upgrade-azurerm-terraform-provider/blog/upgrade-azurerm-terraform-provider.md

 > Note: I only had two resources being migrated.
 You might have more.

-According to the plan, all of the infrastructure relative to the migrated resource definitions is being destroyed and recreated.
-Uh, oh.
+According to the plan, all the infrastructure relative to the migrated resource definitions is being destroyed and recreated.
+Uh-oh.
 What's wrong?
 We can start to answer our question by running the following command:

 ```bash
 terraform state list